AISDC/DNNTrainerFlow/README.md

 ![license](https://img.shields.io/badge/license-CC_BY--NC-red.svg?style=plastic)

 # DNNTrainerFlow
-a demonstration of an automatic workflow for rapid DNN training using remote AI system resource
+A demonstration of an automatic workflow for rapid DNN training using remote AI system resource.

+The sample DNN used in the demo can be obtained from [BraggNN](https://github.com/lzhengchun/BraggNN)

 # The big picture
 ![The Big Picture](figure/big-picture.png)